HappySeaFox/sail/FAQ.md

 #
 [load-features]

-# ';'-separated list of what the image codec can actually read.
+# ';'-separated list of features the codec supports for reading.
-# Can be empty if the image codec cannot load images.
+# Can be empty if the codec cannot load images.
 #
 # Possible values:
 #    STATIC       - Can load static images.
 #    ANIMATED     - Can load animated images.
 #    MULTI-PAGED  - Can load multi-paged (but not animated) images.
-#    META-DATA    - Can load image meta data like JPEG comments or EXIF.
+#    META-DATA    - Can load image metadata (e.g., JPEG comments, EXIF).
 #    ICCP         - Can load embedded ICC profiles.
 #    SOURCE-IMAGE - Can populate source image information in sail_image.source_image.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP

 # ';'-separated list of codec-specific tuning options.
-For example, it's possible
+For example,
-# to disable ABC codec filtering with setting abc-filtering to 0 in load options.
+# disable ABC codec filtering by setting abc-filtering to 0 in load options.
-# Tuning options' names must start with the codec name to avoid confusion.
+# Tuning option names must start with the codec name to avoid conflicts.
 #
-# The list of possible values for every tuning option is not currently available
+# The list of possible values for each tuning option is not available programmatically.
-# programmatically.
-Every codec must document them in the codec info file.
+# Each codec must document them in the codec info file.
 #
 # For example:
 #   - abc-filtering: Tune filtering.
 Possible values: 0 (disable), 1 (light), 2 (hard).
 #
 tuning=abc-filtering

-# Section of various features describing what the image codec can actually save.
+# Section describing features the codec supports for saving.
 #
 [save-features]

-# ';'-separated list of what the image codec can actually write.
+# ';'-separated list of features the codec supports for writing.
-# Can be empty if the image codec cannot save images.
+# Can be empty if the codec cannot save images.
 #
 # Possible values:
 #    STATIC      - Can save static images.
 #    ANIMATED    - Can save animated images.
 #    MULTI-PAGED - Can save multi-paged (but not animated) images.
-#    META-DATA   - Can save image meta data like JPEG comments or EXIF.
+#    META-DATA   - Can save image metadata (e.g., JPEG comments, EXIF).
 #    INTERLACED  - Can save interlaced images.
 #    ICCP        - Can save embedded ICC profiles.
 #
 features=STATIC;META-DATA;INTERLACED;ICCP

 # ';'-separated list of codec-specific tuning options.
-For example, it's possible
+For example,
-# to disable ABC codec filtering with setting abc-filtering to 0 in save options.
+# disable ABC codec filtering by setting abc-filtering to 0 in save options.
-# Tuning options' names must start with the codec name to avoid confusion.
+# Tuning option names must start with the codec name to avoid conflicts.
 #
-# The list of possible values for every tuning option is not currently available
+# The list of possible values for each tuning option is not available programmatically.
-# programmatically.
-Every codec must document them in the codec info file.
+# Each codec must document them in the codec info file.
 #
 # For example:
 #   - abc-filtering: Tune filtering.
 Possible values: 0 (disable), 1 (light), 2 (hard).
 #
 tuning=abc-filtering

-# ';'-separated list of pixel formats the image codec can write.
+# ';'-separated list of pixel formats the codec can write.
-# Can be empty if the image codec cannot save images.
+# Can be empty if the codec cannot save images.
 #
-# Note: SAIL doesn't convert images while saving.
-It writes them 1:1.
-The image codec
+# Note: SAIL does not convert images during saving.
+Images are written as-is.
-# can take as input and save 8-bit indexed, 24-bit RGB, and 32-bit RGBA images.
+# This example codec accepts and saves 8-bit indexed, 24-bit RGB, and 32-bit RGBA images.
 #
 pixel-formats=BPP8-INDEXED;BPP24-RGB;BPP32-BGRA

-# ';'-separated list of compressions the image codec can write.
-Cannot be empty if the image codec
+# ';'-separated list of compressions the codec can write.
+Cannot be empty if the codec
 # can save images.
-If the image codec cannot select compressions, specify UNSUPPORTED.
+If the codec cannot select compressions, specify UNSUPPORTED.
 #
 compression-types=DEFLATE;RLE

-# Default compression from the list above to use when no explicit compression was selected
+# Default compression to use when no explicit compression is specified
-# by a client application.
-Can be empty if the image codec cannot save images.
+# by the client application.
+Can be empty if the codec cannot save images.
 #
 default-compression=DEFLATE

 # Minimum compression level.
-This parameter is not used and must be 0 if the list
+Not used and must be 0 if multiple compressions are supported
-# of supported compressions has more than one compression or if the list is empty.
+# or if the list is empty.
 #
-# The data type is double.
-C function atof() is used to convert the value to double.
+# Data type: double.
+Converted using C function atof().
 # Decimal-point character is determined by the current C locale.
 #
 compression-level-min=1

 # Maximum compression level.
-This parameter is not used and must be 0 if the list
+Not used and must be 0 if multiple compressions are supported
-# of supported compressions has more than one compression or if the list is empty.
+# or if the list is empty.
 #
-# The data type is double.
-C function atof() is used to convert the value to double.
+# Data type: double.
+Converted using C function atof().
 # Decimal-point character is determined by the current C locale.
 #
 compression-level-max=9

-# Default compression level to use when no explicit compression level was selected
+# Default compression level to use when no explicit level is specified.
-# by a client application.
-This parameter is not used and must be 0 if the list
-# of supported compressions has more than one compression or if the list is empty.
+# Not used and must be 0 if multiple compressions are supported or if the list is empty.
-# Must be in the range of the min/max limits above.
+# Must be within the min/max range above.
 #
-# The data type is double.
-C function atof() is used to convert the value to double.
+# Data type: double.
+Converted using C function atof().
 # Decimal-point character is determined by the current C locale.
 #
 compression-level-default=6

-# Step to increment or decrement compression level.
-This parameter is not used
-# and must be 0 if the list of supported compressions has more than one compression
+# Increment/decrement step for compression level.
+Not used and must be 0 if
-# or if the list is empty.
+# multiple compressions are supported or if the list is empty.
 #
-# The data type is double.
-C function atof() is used to convert the value to double.
+# Data type: double.
+Converted using C function atof().
 # Decimal-point character is determined by the current C locale.
 #
 compression-level-step=1
 ```

-## Can I compile codecs dependencies (like libjpeg) directly into SAIL?</h5>
+## Can I compile codec dependencies (like libjpeg) directly into SAIL?

-Unlike FreeImage, SAIL doesn't allow compiling external dependencies into a single library and I have no plans to allow that.
+Unlike FreeImage, SAIL does not support compiling external dependencies into a single library, and there are no plans to add this feature.

-You can still achieve that using external build systems like `vcpkg`.
+You can achieve this using external build systems like `vcpkg`.

-If you prefer compiling SAIL manually as a shared library, you can compile it against the static vcpkg triplet like `x64-windows-static`.
+If you prefer compiling SAIL manually as a shared library, compile it against a static vcpkg triplet such as `x64-windows-static`.
 For example:

 ```